 When interpolating grids are enabled (default behavior), the PMF is written by default every colvarsRestartFrequency steps to the file output.pmf in multicolumn text format (3.8.4).
 The following two options allow to disable or control this behavior and to track statistical convergence:

-• writeFreeEnergyFile - Periodically write the PMF for visualization keepFreeEnergyFiles - Keep all the PMF files
+• writeFreeEnergyFile - Periodically write the PMF for visualization

 Default: on [boolean, context: metadynamics]

 When useGrids and this option are on, the PMF is written every outputFreq steps.